How to Apply: Frequent Questions about EPA Jobs, and Applying for EPA Jobs

 Some positions require a little travel and some a lot.
 It is important to establish how much when you accept a particular position.

-There is no requirement that you must remain in a particular career track such as a biologist.
+There is no requirement that you must remain in a particular career track or title such as a "Biologist."
 Many people change fields or from program to management positions with similar grade tracks but different duties.

 Yes.
 Training opportunities are available through private vendors and accredited colleges and universities.
 If the training is job-related and funds are available, EPA can pay the total cost of the training.